AlfonsoDelaLuna/Drugstore_Inventory/README.md

       - **Delete Items:** Remove products from the inventory.
 4.  **Reporting:**
     - Access the reporting section to generate reports on stock levels, low-stock items, expired items, and inventory history.

-## Additional Information

-For more detailed information, refer to the system documentation or contact the system administrator.